William Brewster (Mayflower passenger): Life in England

-Life in Holland
+Life in the Netherlands

 Robinson's church lived for a year in Amsterdam, but in 1609 one of their fellow Brownist churches there led by John Smyth became the first Baptist church.
 In the controversy that followed, Robinson and Brewster decided to take their church to Leiden.

-Brewster lived near St. Peter's church (Dutch: Pieterskerk) in Leiden with his wife and children.
+Brewster lived near St Peter's church (Dutch: Pieterskerk) in Leiden with his wife and children.
 He was chosen as assistant and later as an elder to Pastor John Robinson.
-He was still an elder when he traveled to Plymouth Colony in 1620.
+He was still an elder when he travelled to Plymouth Colony in 1620.

 In Leiden, the group managed to make a living.
 Brewster had struggled for money in Amsterdam, but in Leiden he taught English to university students.
 In 1610–11, Robinson and Brewster acted as mediators when the Ancient Church, the oldest Brownist congregation in Amsterdam, split into two factions following Francis Johnson and Henry Ainsworth, but they failed to reconcile them.

 Brewster printed and published religious books for sale in England, but they were proscribed there.
 The press was prolific, printing "seven books against the regime of the Church of England in 1618 alone."
 In 1618, Brewster's press published De regimine Ecclesianae Scoticanae by Scottish minister David Calderwood, which was highly critical of James VI and his government of the Kirk.
 They followed it up in April 1619 with Perth Assembly.
 King James ordered an international manhunt for the writer and printer, but Brewster went underground.
 According to historian Stephen Tomkins, Brewster handed himself over to the Dutch authorities, who refused to send him to his death in England and so told James that they had arrested the wrong person and let him go.
 Tomkins judges that Brewster's printing operation "came close to ruining his church's plans for America".

 Brewster and Robinson were the prime movers in the decision to sail for America, but once he was in hiding the Separatists looked to their deacon John Carver and to Robert Cushman to carry on negotiations with the appropriate officials in London.

 Brewster returned to the Leiden congregation in 1620, when it was time for the Speedwell to sail to England.
-He had been hiding out in Holland and perhaps even England for the last year.
+He had been hiding out in Netherlands and perhaps even England for the last year.
 At the time of his return, Brewster was the highest-ranking layman of the congregation and was their designated elder in Plymouth Colony.

 Brewster joined the first group of Separatists aboard the Mayflower on the voyage to America.
 He was accompanied by his wife Mary and his sons Love and Wrestling.